 Perhaps you want to grow bamboo for a privacy screen.
 This is one of the most common reasons why people plant bamboo.
 Many varieties of bamboo grow very quickly and get very tall and bushy, like a hedge.
 Some even grow up to 50 or 60 feet high, tall enough to provide privacy in your upstairs in windows.

-But maybe privacy is not a concern, and you just want some beautiful bamboo to decorate you garden.
+But maybe privacy is not a concern, and you just want some beautiful bamboo to decorate your garden.
 You’ll want something that looks good with your landscape.
 A lighter, yellowish bamboo could bring a good contrast.
 Or dark canes with deep green might work better.

 If your property is spacious, bamboo could be just the thing to fill some of that empty space and cover it quickly with greenery.
 Do you want to hear thick canes knocking in the window, or just the light rustle of leaves?
 If you have sloping land or waterways, bamboo’s complex roots are also ideal for erosion control.